Lebanon

-Small, densely populated and lying at the heart of a region beset by conflict and political instability, Lebanon is experiencing a profound economic crisis in addition to the protracted Syrian refugee crisis.
+Lebanon, a small and densely populated country in a region beset by conflict and political instability, continues to experience a profound socioeconomic emergency on top of the protracted Syrian refugee crisis.

 What the World Food Programme is doing in Lebanon